 - No worry about bleach stains

-- No dangerous chemicals in your home or in your clothes
+- Your home or your clothes remain chemical free

 - No polluting the waterways